 This prevents you from spending more than you can afford to repay.
 This feature benefits both you and your lender, meaning you won’t go into further debt and the lender will have the borrowed amount returned.
 Depending on your lender, you can generally add more money to your deposit overtime if needed.
 It’s important to note

-How Can A Secured Credit Card Help Build Credit?
+How Can A Secured Credit Card Help Improve Credit?

-Credit cards are a great way to build credit.
+Credit cards are a great way to improve your credit score.
 If you have a poor credit score, a secured credit card will help you on your way to your target score.
 As discussed, since you pay a security deposit for a secured credit card, your approval is usually quick and easy and doesn’t require any credit checks.
 This way your amount is secured with your lender and is used as your credit limit.

-There are many more ways you can build credit using a credit card.
+There are many more ways you can improve credit using a credit card.
 Find out more here.

 What Is an Unsecured Credit Card?